apiobuild/platform/content/blog/website-is-not-the-seo-you-think.md

 - **Fast Site Speed**: Website users can be impatient.
 Chopin-generated sites are static and lean, which means it takes less time to load comparing to normal sites.

-- **Mobile-Friendliness**: [A responsive website](https://apiobuild.com/blog/create-an-online-store-for-free/#responsive-design) means beyond better user experience in 2020.
-Mobile is how your prospective customers are searching for and browsing your site, and mobile-friendliness is a confirmed ranking factor.
+- **Mobile-Friendly**: [A responsive website](https://apiobuild.com/blog/create-an-online-store-for-free/#responsive-design) means better user experience.
+Mobile drives the the majority of the traffic.
+Mobile-friendliness is another important factor that improves ranking.

 - **Google Analytics**: If you want to dive more into the SEO game and analyze your website traffic data, we can help you integerate your by simply providing the tracking id.